 Robbie was instrumental in making BIRDS OF PREY happen, and has said that "I pitched the idea of an R-rated girl gang film including Harley, because I was like, ‘Harley needs friends.’
 Harley loves interacting with people, so don’t ever make her do a standalone film.
 She’s got to be with other people, it should be a girl gang.
 I wasn’t seeing enough girl gangs on screen, especially in the action space.
 So that was always a big part of it."

 When BIRDS OF PREY was put into development a few years ago, it was seen as possibly the first R-rated DC Comics film.
 That was before JOKER came together in rapid fashion.
-Now, the October 4 release of JOKER marks the first DC Comics movie to carry an R rating.
-We don't know if the performance of that movie could influence the tone of BIRDS OF PREY, but if JOKER is a success, it certainly won't hurt.
+Now, the smash success JOKER means it won't be the last DC Comics movie to carry an R rating.
+BIRDS OF PREY did ultimately get an R rating.

 Harley Quinn may have started out as a baddie, but she’s turned things around.
 Unfortunately for her, BIRDS OF PREY will teach her that walking the path of a hero (even an anti-hero) comes with its own set of challenges.
 Namely: Powerful villains.